2026 Programme main image

 11:00 - 11:55

-Britain’s public-sector pension promise was built on a simple act of faith: each generation would fund the retirement of the one before.
-But what…
+Britain’s state pension promise was built on a simple act of faith: each generation would fund the retirement of the one before.
+But what happens when…

-Britain’s public-sector pension promise was built on a simple act of faith: each generation would fund the retirement of the one before.
-But what happens when the maths no longer works — and the generation footing the bill faces very different…
+Britain’s state pension promise was built on a simple act of faith: each generation would fund the retirement of the one before.
+But what happens when the maths no longer works — and the generation footing the bill faces very different economic…

 Professor the Baroness Alison Wolf DBE Photo